FuzzkingCool/ayon-debugly/client/ayon_debugly/endpoints/NOTION_SETUP.md

    - Status: "Not started" (if available)
    - Priority: Based on available options
    - Assign: The configured assignee (if set)
+   - Submitted By: The current user's Ayon full name (if user exists in workspace)
 3. **Add detailed content** including:
    - Issue description with markdown support
    - Collected system data (environment, OS info, etc.)